 I recently purchased an electric bike, which I prefer to refer to as “electrically-assisted”, as the bike only works if you are peddling, unlike an electric motorbike which uses electricity as a power source – there are no pedals.
+I also have a Cannondale road bike, which I very much enjoy, but for different reasons.

-I decided on this type of bike for a number of reasons
+I decided on this type of bike for a number of reasons:

 - Most of the places worth visiting around Nice are in the hills behind the coast.
 And most of the old villages are situated on top of those hills – it was how they protected themselves from marauding pirates and bad guys.
 Getting to these villages involves often a steep hill climb, plus a hill climb of about 12 km just to get to up to where many of the villages are located.
 Getting there on a regular bike would involve more training than I can put in since I’m only in Nice for a few months and don’t bike in the other locations where we are.